Overpayment of Child Support: Can I Get a Refund?

 The key is that you must file within twenty-four (24) months of the order terminating or you are barred from collecting.
 I know this is not what you would like to hear, but it is better knowing your situation and making a plan rather than not knowing and potentially losing your ability to collect.
 I do wish you luck with this situation and as always, if you have additional questions you should speak with a family law attorney.

 It is not uncommon for parents to negotiate who will be responsible for college expenses after divorce, as part of their final divorce agreement.
 We refer to it as "agreement", because this is not an issue frequently litigated at trial.
-The court's jurisdiction over...read more
+The...read more

 Q: Can Registering A Child Support Order in Another State Create a Loophole That Prevents Collection of Arrears?
 A: Each state has different rules governing a child support order.
 To further complicate matters, sometimes parents move from one state to another.
 To...read more